mangalam-research/wed/doc/tech_notes.rst

 the background.
 Web workers would solve this problem but would create other complications so it is unclear whether they are a viable solution.

-Tests are of three types:
+Tests are of two types:

 * Karma-based tests.

-* Custom-test-runner-based tests.

 * Selenium-based tests which run *outside* the browser but use selenium to control a browser.